Mobilizing Students in the Water Action Decade through the EarthEcho Water Challenge

 Event Summary:

 Every March 22nd, EarthEcho International's Water Challenge program celebrates community science by hosting water quality monitoring events to coincide with the United Nations' World Water Day.
-We are excited to kick off this year at the 2023 UN Water Conference with young leaders in the New York City community and beyond to create a fun and engaging day of learning at the Education Hall of the New York Aquarium.
-Middle-school students in New York will join EarthEcho for an in-person event to participate in water protection activities, with a soccer-themed twist, thanks to our partners at New York City Football Club and Xylem Watermark.
-During the World Water Day event at the New York Aquarium, students will get hands-on experience testing water quality on the beach and determining what is a healthy waterway.
-Students will get moving to gain a deeper understanding of how water connects us all in activities designed to connect learning to sports.
-The day will include the next generation of EarthEcho Water Challenge Ambassadors and Water Heroes in the call for rapid action toward the Water Action Agenda to mitigate climate risk and fulfill EarthEcho’s commitment to 100 Youth-Led Water Improvement Projects.
+We kicked off this year at the 2023 UN Water Conference with young leaders in the New York City community and beyond to create a fun and engaging day of learning at the Education Hall of the New York Aquarium.
+Over 60 students from Ocean Hill Collegiate Charter School and P.S.
+90 joined EarthEcho for an in-person event to participate in water protection activities, with a soccer-themed twist, thanks to our partners at New York City Football Club and Xylem Inc. During the World Water Day event at the New York Aquarium, students engaged in hands-on experience testing water quality on the beach near Coney Island and determined what is a healthy waterway.
+Students then moved to the next station to gain a deeper understanding of how water connects us all in activities designed to connect learning to sports.
+The final station was facilitated by Xylem Watermark volunteers, where students signed the "Make Your Mark" pledge and learned about the Water Heroes campaign.
+The day also included the next generation of EarthEcho Water Challenge Ambassadors and Water Heroes in the call for rapid action toward the Water Action Agenda to mitigate climate risk and fulfill EarthEcho’s commitment to 100 Youth-Led Water Improvement Projects.

 A special thanks to the New York Aquarium, New York City Football Club, and the team from Xylem Watermark for their support of the EarthEcho Water Challenge.